frozeman/jsGET/README.md

 ### ATTENTION!
 Everytime you call set(), remove() or clear() a new hash string will be set, that means you also create a new history step in the browser history!

+These are 'special' characters to jsGET and will therefor be encoded when they are part of a key or value:
+  # & =